 I woke up as the train was nearing Panvel, my destination.
 Dawn was breaking, it was early morning.
 I was pleasantly surprised at the brand new and clean look of the spacious platforms.
 Situated at the end of Navi Mumbai, Panvel is a town on its own.
 I had some trouble catching the right ST (State Transport) bus to Karnala.
 Basically, any bus that goes to Alibag via Pen can drop you off at the Karnala bird sanctuary.
 I didn’t find the staff at the bus depot any helpful.
 Moreover, they didn’t speak Hindi — so I had to figure things out myself, looking at GoogleMaps and asking passengers.
-Anyway, off I went and another half an hour later at 6.30 in the morning, I got off at the gate of the sanctuary.
+Anyway, off I went and another half an hour later at 6:30 AM, I got off at the gate of the sanctuary.

 Here, before I could do anything, a surprise greeted me.
 A white stray dog came running from the gate and jumped straight on to my lap!
 Not once or twice, but it kept jumping as it fell off.
 I am not particularly a dog-lover, and this freaked me out a little bit.
 Getting bitten by a stray dog was not on my list.
 However, I tried to stay calm, and soon it got the hang that I am not loving it back, so went away.
 I got my ticket for the sanctuary and started the stroll on a pleasant morning.

 The ascent got steeper as I went, and the Sun started peeping in through the branches.
 Every few hundred meters, there is a small sanctuary signpost indicating the way, so you never get lost.
 I noticed, in particular, the system of roots and branches of trees mingling with each other.
 The thick roots sometimes hang across the branch of one tree and go to the other, right in front of you, blocking the way.
 The softness of the ground was an indication that this patch would be muddy in heavy monsoon.